mesfint/100-days-of-code/r1-log.md

 ==================
 ###  R1D18-31 - Oct 11/19
-I have been working on the [Frontend Master](https://frontendmasters.com/bootcamp), for the last 14 days, the course was mainly working on JS pojects.I will explain the projects as follows.
+I have been working on the [Frontend Master](https://frontendmasters.com/bootcamp), for the last 14 days , the section I was  mainly working on JS pojects.
+The projects are explained as follows.

 ## 1. JS calculator
 ![Calculator specification](https://github.com/mesfint/100-days-of-code/blob/master/codes/calculator/calculator-spec.png "Calculator").